 On the other hand, if you want a more organic look, you should go for a traditional wooden frame.
 Those beds are generally made of pine, but if you’re having it custom-made, I’m sure any softwood will do.

 Of course, even the best materials would be useless if the build quality was shoddy.
-But how do you determine if that’s the case when you’re shopping online?
-Well, I usually rely on other users’ experiences with the frames.

 With metal frames, you’ll want to pay attention to the way the individual pieces are welded.
 Furthermore, you should find non-promotional photos of the products to see whether they match up with the company images.
 But the job of ensuring the build quality will mostly fall on you, anyway.
-After all, as you’ll be the one who has to assemble the pieces in the end.
+After all, you’ll be the one who has to assemble the pieces in the end.

 That’s not to say that the manufacturer can’t help put in features to make your bed as quiet as possible.
 For example, you’ve seen how DIKAPA frames avoid the issue of the slats rubbing against the center and side bearings.
 In their case, this common problem was resolved by padding the bar with foam — other brands have different solutions.